Submit your work, meet writers and drop the ads. Become a member

 trailing the role model Queen.

-walks the walk perfect straight numerically precise.
+walks the walk: perfect, straight, numerically precise.

-Like she knew back from the earth
+As if she always knew, back from the Earth,

 mathematically exact!

-cemented tangent at the entrance of paradise.
+cemented at the entrance of Paradise.

 While writing this poem I had a feeling that the navel stands in the golden ratio section.
 Then after penning the poem when I checked I found this thesis: The Math Behind the Beauty argues that "Leonardo da Vinci's drawings of the human body emphasised its proportion.
 The ratio of the following distances is the Golden Ratio: (foot to navel) : (navel to head)".